scriptkitties/fglt/_guides/picking-a-distro.md

 ### Freedom
 #### [Parabola GNU/Linux][parabola]
-A distribution based on [Archlinux][archlinux].
+A distribution based on [Arch Linux][archlinux].
 It does not allow installation of any non-free software.

 #### [Trisquel][trisquel]